 In 2018, more than 1.75 billion lbs of horse meat was processed for consumption across the world.
 This equates to over 5 million horses.

-The results of animal hoarding result in a quarter of a million animals dying per year.
+The consequences of animal hoarding result in a quarter of a million animals dying per year.
 In fact, animal hoarding is the most common cause of animal cruelty in the US.

 Big cat farming sees these graceful big cats kept in cramped conditions only to have their body parts and organs harvested for use in traditional medicine.